Disclaimer

 4. No More Housebreaking

 The Dalmatian mixed with the Great Dane has given birth to the perfect watchdog.
-The large size and high barking tendency keep the intruders far away from your home sweet home.
+The large size and high barking tendency keep the intruders far away from your sweet home.

 5. Effortless Training